Are Sour Patch Kids Vegan?

 Sour Patch Kids' main ingredients are sugar, fructose, cane sugar, cattle bones (gelatin), refined maize starch, tartaric acid, and multicolorants.

-• Gelatin:Gelatin used in candies as it gives candies their chewy texture.
-It is derived from animals, mainly from animal tissues like cow or pig bones, usually collagen.
+• Gelatin:Gelatin used in candies as it gives candies their chewy texture, derived from animals.
+Mainly from animal tissues like cow or pig bones, usually collagen.

 • Artificial Flavors: Sour Patch Kids are made with artificial flavors to generate favorite sour candies like lemon, strawberry, and watermelon.
 Artificial flavors are not vegan.